Tinkerforge/doc/en/source/Hardware/Bricklets/Heart_Rate.rst

 ===================

 .. note::
- This Bricklet is currently work-in-progress.
+ This Bricklet is currently work-in-progress!

 Features